IBM-Cloud/terraform-provider-ibm/website/docs/r/en_subscription_email.html.markdown

   - `from_name` - (Optional, String) The email address user from which email is addressed.

-  - `to`- (List) The Email address to send the email to.
+  - `invited`- (List) The Email address to send the email to.

   - `add`- (List) The Email address to add in case of updating the list of email addressses

-  - `unsubscribed`- (List) The Email address list to be provided in case of removing the email addresses from subscription
+  - `reomve`- (List) The Email address list to be provided in case of removing the email addresses from subscription

 ## Attribute reference